network-international/card-management-sdk-android/README.md

 @theme : Allow to display the status bar following your current theme setting */ data class NIDisplayAttributes(
-    // this parameter is optional
-    // if set, these fonts will be used in the UI forms; if not set will use default fonts val fonts: List<NIFontLabelPair>? = null,

-    // this parameter is optional
-    // if set, the card details will take into account the attributes passed into this variable
-    // if not set, will take the default values val cardAttributes: NICardAttributes? = null,

     // the next three parameter are optional
     // if set an custom layout will be displayed on completion, and the component will navigate
     // back on "doneButton" specified as an @IdRes val buttonResId: Int